Environmentally Friendly Packaging

 Non-recyclable materials.
 Too much single use plastic.
 Excessive use of materials and resources.
 Landfill.
 Harm to marine and other environments.
 The list goes on and on.

-In fact, an average consumer in the western world will handle more than 50 packaged products / items every day.
+An average consumer in the western world will handle more than 50 packaged products / items every day.
 And this is one of the driving factors making everyone more aware of their ecological footprint – packaging is now so prevalent in every part of our lives.

 This is why there is now such a focus on – and drive towards – sustainable packaging.